 RTJ Red Teaming Law #10: The inferior red teamer defers to reputation and status.
 The superior red teamer pokes arrogance in the eye (and laughs while doing it).
 Poke!
 LOL!

-RTJ Red Teaming Law #12: What your customers won't let you do often tells you more than what they will let you do.
+RTJ Red Teaming Law #12 (“The Wizard”): What your customers won't let you challenge sometimes points directly at their most critical vulnerability.
 “Pay no attention to that man behind the curtain!”

 RTJ Red Teaming Law #13: Exploit collective assumptions, especially when attacker and defender share the same ones.
 Why would anyone want to throw that ring into Mount Doom?

-RTJ Red Teaming Law #14: If you have a secret, invest it; don't cash it in at the first opportunity.
+RTJ Red Teaming Law #14 (“A Secret”): If you have a secret, invest it; don't cash it in at the first opportunity.
 The secret that pays dividends over time is usually the most valuable.
-[PDF version]

-RTJ Red Teaming Law #16: Deception is the gate to superior red teaming; self-deception (in your target) is the key to the gate.
+RTJ Red Teaming Law #16 (“The Gate”): Deception is the gate to superior red teaming; self-deception (in your target) is the key to the gate.
 Remember, you’re vulnerable to self-deception too.

 RTJ Red Teaming Law #17: The superior red teamer learns how things work in the real world, not just how they work on a diagram or presentation slide.
 The most useful insights often come from the bottom of the org chart.
 The higher up the org you go, the broader the view but the more filtered the information.

-RTJ Red Teaming Law #18: Too much red teaming can be as harmful as too little.
-No one wants a relentless contrarian gumming up every phase of a project.
+RTJ Red Teaming Law #18 (“Dosage”): Too much red teaming can be as harmful as too little.
+4 out of 5 doctors say that overprescribed red teaming can lead to annoyance, apathy, and frustration.
 (See "Red Teaming: A Balanced View.")

-RTJ Red Teaming Law #19: Arrogance is both the nemesis and the target of good red teaming.
-Your adversary thanks you for your overconfidence..
+RTJ Red Teaming Law #19 (“The Tower”): Arrogance is both the nemesis and the target of superior red teaming.
+Higher, higher, higher!

 RTJ Red Teaming Law #20: If you defeat the red team, you still have to defeat the enemy.
 And if you do not win the war, you can always blame the red team!
-(Submitted by Riccardo Cappelli, winner of the Red Teaming Law #20 contest.)
+(Submitted by Riccardo Cappelli.)

 RTJ Red Teaming Law #21: Red teamers are not immune to FUD.
 The seasoned red teamer recognizes it for what it is and manages it rationally.
 The superior red teamer recognizes it for what it is and exploits it.
 And to complete the implied syllogism, yes, politicians are superior red teamers.